 In the Design phase, the user creates the network and device variables and then creates a blueprint that outlines their intended design.
 Next, in the Deploy phase, Apstra pushes an on-box agent (preferred), when supported, or utilizes an off-box agent.
 Then the user pushes the blueprint which deploys unique vendor-specific low-level configuration changes.
 Once deployed, Apstra receives telemetry from the devices to analyze and validate that the current device state matches the blueprint.
 This creates a single source of truth, closing the loop.

-It does not matter if the switches belong to vendors such as Arista, Cisco, Juniper or others, users can install the configurations without having an understanding of the various switch networking operating systems or commands.
-As such, hardware becomes essentially fungible with respect to the homogenous fabric.
+It does not matter if the switches belong to vendors such as Arista, Cisco, Dell, Juniper, or others, users can install the configurations without having an understanding of the various switch networking operating systems or commands.
+As such, hardware becomes essentially fungible.

 While other fabric automation solutions on the market can achieve similar goals, Apstra was designed from the ground up to be vendor-agnostic which gives it a distinct advantage and puts you, the customer, in the driver's seat by allowing you to procure whatever hardware meets business objectives, budgets and timelines.